 Considering the Converts

 Almost half of the New Testament is written by a hostile witness turned believer — the persecuting Saul became the apostle Paul.
 Jesus’s brothers and apostles were also skeptics of the resurrection who then believed based on evidence.
+Jesus’s closest followers were willing to give their lives for their faith in Christ’s resurrection.
 There were a number of witnesses such as Joseph of Arimathea and Nicodemus who are still notable witnesses having been converted from unbelief.
 Thousands who lived with Jesus converted after Jesus died.
 Such notable witnesses whose existence and testimony have never been contradicted by any opponents of antiquity.

 Those approaching the Bible looking for faults do so prejudging the Book.
 The whole of the skeptics methods is to cause doubt by speculation and conjecturing about possibilities.
 The practice of opponents is to defame from prejudice.
 How should the honest person approach the Bible?
 How should the honest person prejudge the writers of the Bible?